Aryak320/benchmark_suite/readme.md

 2. For each of the scripts, database details and path to output directories are to be added corresponding to the postgresql setup.

-3. csv files and plotting scripts for the final results that were used in the benchmark are available in the csv_plots directory.
+3. Plotting scripts and csv files for the final results that were used in the benchmark are available in the csv_plots directory.